Nitto Records

 In one article of a long run series (1997–1999) celebrating the 120th anniversary of phonograph, the Kobe Shimbun wrote:

 "The only company which could rival Columbia Records head-to-head in the market...
 (Nitto was) so tightly focused on traditional arts which made them late in responding to rapidly growing demand for popular music.
 Moreover, it was the retirement of Morishita, who was driving Nitto's marketing strategy all alone, that determined the fate of Nitto."

 The Swallow Nitto brand finally disappeared in 1942, when Dainippon Gramophone was absorbed by Kodansha, shareholder of King Records, to become only a production facility of the latter.

 Musicians who worked for the label included pop and jazz composer Ryoichi Hattori.
 Artists signed to the label included Korean soprano Yun Sim-deok.

-The British Library Sound Archive holds several Nitto 78rpm discs of the nagauta genre in its collection.
+The British Library Sound Archive holds several Nitto 78 rpm discs of the nagauta genre in its collection.